 Built for high performance vehicles and street rods, etc.

-OEM automatic shift pattern & manual hold operation
+Factory automatic type shift pattern & manual hold operation

 Complete unit comes with general installation instructions

-For proper operation the computer must be properly programmed
+For proper operation TV cable must be properly installed and adjusted.

 Significant Slippage Reduction

 Set up as “Non-lock-up" - standard or ("Lock-up" upon request)

 300M Input Shaft & Welded Drum Assy- 200 4R - BBlk